Home » Assault Defense Attorney

 Assault in the second degree is a Class B felony.

 Assault in the third degree is a Class C felony.

 Assault in the fourth degree is a Gross Misdemeanor.

 Under Washington’s laws, assault crimes are divided up by degree, with first-degree assault being the most serious and fourth-degree assault being the least serious

-Simple Assault: In Washington, a person commits the crime of simple assault by intentionally touching or striking another person, in a harmful or offensive way, attempting to inflict injury on another, when the defendant has the apparent ability to do so, or committing any act that intentionally places another person in apprehension of harm.
+In Washington, a person commits the crime of simple assault by intentionally touching or striking another person in a harmful or offensive way that attempts to inflict injury on another.

-Reckless Endangerment: A person commits the crime of reckless endangerment by recklessly engaging in conduct that creates a risk of death or serious physical injury.
-People act recklessly when they disregard the substantial risks to others created by their conduct.
-Recklessness is always a gross deviation from how a reasonable person in the same situation would act.
+A person commits the crime of reckless endangerment by engaging in conduct that creates a risk of death or serious physical injury.
+Recklessness is a gross deviation from how a reasonable person in the same situation would act.

 Domestic Violence is an assault and reckless endangerment between family and household members.
 Family and household members include:

 Regardless of the degree charged the goal remains the same.
 We help you avoid conviction for the criminal charge, but perhaps more importantly, keep you out of jail

 Michael helped me with a DUI charge and was able to get it reduced to the best-case scenario.
 The situation turned out exactly like he presumed it would on our initial phone consultation.
 Michael answered any and all questions I had and communicated very clearly with me what was happening through the whole process.
 And to top it all off, he was the best price around.
 I couldn’t be happier with hiring Michael and would recommend him to anyone in need of an attorney – Preston McDonald – 5 Stars on Google My Business